izavala/SocketLeakDetection/README.md

 ###Implementation

 The project is intended to help detect and warn when an increase in TCP port count is expected for one or more network interfaces.
-The project will be implemented by the creation of a `TcpPortUseSupervise` actor.
+The project will be implemented by the creation of a `TcpPortUseSupervisor` actor.
 This actor will be created using the `ActorSystem` that we want to monitor and terminate if a large increase in TCP connections is detected.

 ![A work flow of the below TCP port detection](docs/images/Message-Decision-Tree.png)

-The `TcpPortUseSupervise` actor will create a `TcpPortMonitoring` actor which will scan all of the open TCP ports and group these by the local endpoints.
-The count for each local endpoint will then be sent back to the `TcpPortUseSupervise` actor.
+The `TcpPortUseSupervisor actor will create a ` TcpPortMonitoringActor which will scan all of the open TCP ports and group these by the local endpoints.
+The count for each local endpoint will then be sent back to the `TcpPortUseSupervisor actor.

-The `TcpPortUseSupevise` actor will then take these readings and determine if the number of TCP ports exceeds our normal operating numbers(`MinPorts`).
-If the `MinPorts` number is exceeded, the actor will then signal the `SocketLeakdetectorActor` to begin monitoring the TCP ports for that particular endpoint.
+The `TcpPortUseSupevisor actor will then take these readings and determine if the number of TCP ports exceeds our normal operating numbers(MinPorts`).
+If the `MinPorts` number is exceeded, the actor will then signal the `SocketLeakDetectorActor` to begin monitoring the TCP ports for that particular endpoint.

 The `SocketLeakDetectorActor` will then continue to monitor the TCP port count for the specified endpoint through the use of the EWMA.
 When a fast increase in the TCP count is observed that exceeds the defined `MaxDifference`, a warning will be logged and a timer will be started.
-If the increase does not normalize within the set `BreachDuration` period, this actor will then signal the `TcpPortUseSupevise` actor that we need to terminate the `ActorSystem` to prevent port exhaustion.
+If the increase does not normalize within the set `BreachDuration` period, this actor will then signal the `TcpPortUseSupevisor actor that we need to terminate the `ActorSystem` to prevent port exhaustion.

 If the `SocketLeakDetectorActor` does not see a fast increase in the TCP port count but does see a continuous increase in the TCP port count, it will continue to monitor that local endpoint.
-If the number of TCP ports exceeds the `MaxPorts` allowed and does not drop below the `MinPorts` withing the `BreachDuration` period, the `SocketLeakDetectorActor` will send a termination message back to the `SocketLeakDetectorActor` Actor.
+If the number of TCP ports exceeds the `MaxPorts` allowed and does not drop below the `MaxPorts within the `BreachDuration` period, the `SocketLeakDetectorActor` will send a termination message back to the `SocketLeakDetectorActor` Actor.

 A `BreachDuration` period is set, to allow the system to normalize in the event that the system experiences a short increase in the TCP port count but is able to lower these ports back to a normal state without outside intervention.